 - AMDC907 Hawthorn campus

-Dr Phillipou’s research uses comprehensive neurobiological, biological, cognitive, psychological and sociocultural methods (neuro-bio-psycho-social methods and is focused predominantly on three distinct but related streams in anorexia nervosa:
+Dr Phillipou’s research uses comprehensive neurobiological, biological, cognitive, psychological and sociocultural methods (neuro-bio-psycho-social methods) and is focused predominantly on three distinct but related streams:

 2- Developing tools (e.g. biomarkers) that can be used for more accurate diagnosis, early intervention and prevention of anorexia nervosa, and

 3- Developing more effective treatments for anorexia nervosa.

-Dr Phillipou is experienced in the use of various methodologies including the use of psychiatric, psychological, neurocognitive and physiological assessements, structural and functional magnetic resonance imaging (MRI), magnetoencephalography (MEG), and neurostimulation.
+Dr Phillipou is experienced in the use of various methodologies including the use of psychiatric, psychological, neurocognitive and physiological assessments, structural and functional magnetic resonance imaging (MRI), magnetoencephalography (MEG), and neurostimulation.
 She holds particular expertise in eye movement assessments and eyetracking, as well as visual perception and neuroscience.

 In 2017, Dr Phillipou established the Body Image & Related Disorders (BIRD) Conference.
 The 3rd biennial conference will be held in late 2021.

-To find out more about Dr Phillipou's research, please use the links below:
+To find out more about Dr Phillipou's research, please use the link below:

 PhD candidate and honours supervision